BertvanderVeen/GLLVM-workshop/README.md

 - ordination pres should start on monday, and then finish with "but we want to do multispecies modeling"
 - perhaps just start with gllvm on covariates without REs
-- second part with gllvm REs and interpretation thereof (so pres stays the same but we use gllvm instead of glmmtmb) -->
+- second part with gllvm REs and interpretation thereof (so pres stays the same but we use gllvm instead of glmmtmb)

+- first ex; get people to use the swiss birds or the wetlands data to try vglm

+for friday:
+- different r package
+- hierarchical ordination
+- correlated LVs
+- hybrid/multiple ordinations in the same model
+- self-analysis or own data
+-->